Precocious (horse): Assessment

 In 1981, the independent Timeform organisation gave Precocious a rating of 126, five pounds below the top-rated two-year-old El Gran Senor.
 In the official International Classification, he was less highly regarded, being rated thirteen pounds inferior to El Gran Senor.

 Stud record

 Precocious never fully recovered from his injuries and was retired to stud for the 1985 season.
 He was based at the New England Stud in Newmarket and also stood for a time in Sweden.
 By far the best of his offspring was the sprinter Elbio, which won the King's Stand Stakes at Royal Ascot in 1991 and 1993.
 Precocious was euthanised at the Bloomsbury stud on 25 August 2006 at the age of twenty-five.

+Pedigree

+Precocious is inbred 4S x 4D to the mare Farthing Damages, meaning that she appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Precocious is inbred 4S x 5D to the stallion Portlaw, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Malapert) on the dam side of his pedigree.

+Precocious is inbred 4S x 5D to the mare Kong, meaning that she appears fourth generation on the sire side of his pedigree, and fifth generation (via Nimbus) on the dam side of his pedigree.